 • Two to six month look-ahead –

 Work activity will be taking place Monday – Sunday between the hours of 7 a.m. and 7 p.m.
-However, work on the State road will be restricted to 9:00am to 3:00pm during weekdays.
-Work at Wells Run is restricted to weekdays from 8:00am to 4:00pm – NOTE: The Wells Run work is awaiting a local government permit.
-Once the permit is received Wells Run work will commence.
+However, work on the State highway will be restricted to 9:00 a.m. to 3:00 p.m.

 For any construction related concerns, please contact Robert Lockhart of Capital Construction Consultants at 202-669-7157 or email at firstname.lastname@example.org.

 Town Shuttle Bus service will NOT operate on Tuesday, January 26

 The University Park Town Shuttle Bus service to and from Prince George’s Plaza Metro Station will NOT operate on Tuesday, January 26, 2016.